 “The fellows come in with different backgrounds,” Dr. White said.
 “This is to give everybody an introduction and make sure everyone has a basic understanding of what they need to know when they start.”

-In addition to Dr. White, Megan Brennan, MD, Matt Hernandez, DO, and Sean Kiley, MD, from the Department of Anesthesiology’s Critical Care Medicine division participated.
+In addition to Dr. White, Meghan Brennan, MD, Matt Hernandez, DO, and Sean Kiley, MD, from the Department of Anesthesiology’s Critical Care Medicine division participated.
 Two faculty members from other divisions also taught sessions to broaden the fellows’ education.
 Chris Giordano, MD, spoke about team training, while Tony Cometa, MD, spoke about neuromuscular blockade.

 Dr. White said she hopes the knowledge the fellows gained during the boot camp, which included sessions on airway intubation devices and interactive ultrasound, will strengthen their clinical interactions.